joshbegley/nyt-latest/previous.md

 `Kupp has not played since the Rams' Week 2 loss to the Arizona Cardinals.`\
 https://nytimes.com/athletic/5858327/2024/10/20/rams-cooper-kupp-injury-update-vikings/

-**Penguins' defensive futility strikes again in loss to Jets: Yohe's 10 observations**\
+**Yohe's 10 observations: Penguins' defensive futility strikes again in loss to Jets**\
 `The Penguins produced another defensive dud in a 6-3 loss to the Jets in Winnipeg on Sunday. `\
 https://nytimes.com/athletic/5857885/2024/10/20/penguins-defensive-futility-nedeljkovic-jets/